 “Yoga is freedom.
 It is freedom from fear of not knowing who we are, from presenting a face to the world that is not truly representative of who we feel ourselves to be, and from pretending to believe in things that we do not really know to be true.
 This is the liberation we find in yoga as we return to the present moment: to our natural mind and to a state of complete happiness.” – Richard Freeman

-Yoga will NOT hand you a blissful life on a silver or golden platter, and by doing yoga you will NOT automatically have a life filled with only joy, beauty, equanimity, health, happiness and so on.
-So why start with yoga I hear you ask, well Yoga will bring you YOU, it will challenge you, test you, award you and will keep you ready to flow with the changes that are inherent to life.
-You will have to work hard at it, and this work will continue for the rest of your life.
-When practiced mindfully and full of awareness you will develop a body and mind consciousness (which most people nowadays lack) and it will not only give you a stronger healthier body (when practiced well under the guidance of a good teacher and your own loving SELF), but even more importantly it will grant you a strong mind, a resilient attitude and reminds you to carry kindness, compassion and gratitude in your heart wherever you go and no matter what life throws at you (the good, the wonderful, the bad and the ugly).
+So Yoga will not hand you a blissful life on a silver or golden platter, and by doing yoga you will not automatically have a life filled with only joy, beauty, equanimity, health, happiness and so on.
+So why start with yoga, well Yoga will bring you YOU, it will challenge you, test you, award you and will keep you ready to flow with the changes that are inherent to life.
+You will have to work hard at it (either stepping out of comfort or creating space for your comfort), and this work will continue for the rest of your life.
+When practiced mindfully and full of awareness you will develop a body and mind consciousness and it will not only give you a stronger healthier body (when practiced well under the guidance of a good teacher and your own loving SELF), but even more importantly it will grant you a strong mind, a resilient attitude and reminds you to carry kindness, compassion and gratitude in your heart wherever you go and no matter what life throws at you (the good, the wonderful, the bad and the ugly).

 Namasté beautiful souls and welcome on your journey,